SiddharthChopra28/RoboForge/simulator/Docs.md

 # List of supported features in the language

+IMP: need to have xterm and g++ installed on linux

 some rules for the board:
 take default operating voltage = 5V
 it requires atleast 5V input in either Vin or Power port to work